-FASH 230 FASHION II (3 CR)
+FASH 230 FASHION ILLUSTRATION II (3 CR)

 Upon successful completion of this course, the student should be able to produce refined fashion illustrations to enhance the portfolio.
-Fashion Illustration II is a continuation of Fashion Illustration I. Greater emphasis is placed on development of a personal illustration style and presentation of a professionally executed portfolio.
-3 hrs./wk.
+Fashion Illustration II is a continuation of Fashion Illustration I. Greater emphasis is placed on development of a personal illustration style and presentation of a professionally executed

-FASH 231 MERCHANDISE PLANNING & CONTROL (3 CR)
+MERCHANDISE PLANNING & CONTROL (3 CR)